CloversChemistry/CloversChemistry.github.io/index.md

 ## About Me
-My name is Alexie Clover, and I am currently a PD chemist at LGC Axolabs in the North Bay Area. where I currently work on the synthesis, purification, and analysis of oligonucleotides.
-Through my job I work on both client projects and internal projects.
-My bakcground is in organic chemistry and specifically organosilane chemistry where I attained my MS from Western Washington University.
+My name is Alexie Clover, and I am currently a PD chemist at LGC Axolabs in the North Bay Area.
+I grew up in sunny Arizona and after I graduated highschool I fled to the mountains of Flagstaff AZ where I went to NAU.
+I fell in love with organic chemistry my senior year and decided that I would continue my career somewhere without as much sunshine.
+I found myself in Bellingham Washinton getting my MS in chemistry.
+It was an adjustement to say the least going from AZ to WA, but I've grown fond of the rain.
+After my MS I landed somewhat in the goldilocks zone in California around the Bay.
 ## Education
 ### Western Washington University (WWU)						2021-2023
 MS, Organic Chemistry <br>